irvinren/shared_atomic/docs/source/index.md

 - On Windows,
 - - the module only support CPython 3.0-3.11, doesn't support Pypy.
 - - The module depends on cppyy >=1.5.0, <=2.3.1, which use [cling](https://github.com/vgvassilev/cling/tree/master/tools/packaging) as dynamic intepreter.
+- - multiprocessing mode is not supported, only single process, multiple threads modes are supported.

 For example usage of the module, please visit this [atomic_api_example](./atomic_api_example.md)